As Trump touts Indiana jobs deal, U.S. factory work seeps overseas

 "If in four years it's the same old crap that's going on we'll give another candidate a shot," said Michael Mobley, whose employer, Aurora Casket, eliminated 35 jobs in September and plans to cut another 35 jobs next year as it shifts work to Mexico from Aurora, Indiana.

-Nationwide, manufacturing employment is down 12.5 percent since 2007, according to the bureau, even as overall employment has risen 8.8 percent since then.
+Nationwide, manufacturing employment is down 12.5 percent since 2007, according to the bureau.

-United Technologies' subsidiary, Carrier Corp, faced harsh scrutiny after it announced in February that it was eliminating 1,400 jobs at an Indianapolis plant that makes heating and air conditioning units, and 700 jobs at a United Technologies factory in Huntington, Indiana.
+Carrier faced harsh scrutiny after it announced in February that it was eliminating 1,400 jobs at an Indianapolis plant that makes heating and air conditioning units, and another 700 jobs at a United Technologies factory in Huntington, Indiana.

 On the campaign trail, Trump turned the Carrier layoffs into a symbol of working-class frustration, promising that he would rebuild a manufacturing base that has been eroded over the past three decades.

-Trump and his vice president-elect, Indiana Governor Mike Pence, worked out an agreement with United Technologies CEO Gregory Hayes that gives the company $7 million in financial incentives from the state, along with a promise to improve the U.S. business climate.
+Trump and his vice president-elect, Indiana Governor Mike Pence, worked out an agreement with United Technologies CEO Gregory Hayes that gives the company financial incentives from the state, along with a promise to improve the U.S. business climate.

-The deal has drawn criticism from across the political spectrum.
-U.S. Democratic Senator Bernie Sanders said it will encourage other companies to threaten to eliminate jobs in return for tax breaks, while some corporate advisers said it smacked of coercion.

-"The fact that he is strong-arming a company to potentially stay and do work here is not pro-business," said Alex Major, a partner at McCarter & English who counsels companies on regulatory issues.

-The deal also does nothing to prevent other employers from shipping work out of state.
+The deal does nothing to prevent other employers from shipping work out of state and has been criticized by Democrats and Republicans alike.

-In Elkhart, a small city 160 miles north of Indianapolis, auto-parts maker CTS is not the only company to pull up stakes.
-Electronics maker Harman International HAR.N also plans to eliminate 125 jobs by January as it shifts work to Tijuana, Mexico.
-The two companies got subsidies from the state totalling $750,000 in 2014.
+In Elkhart, a small city 160 miles north of Indianapolis, electronics maker Harman International HAR.N plans to eliminate 125 jobs by January as it shifts work to Tijuana, Mexico.
+Auto-parts maker CTS Corp (CTS.N) is laying off 230 workers as it shifts production overseas.

-Still, Trump's willingness to provide tax breaks and other incentives for employers is an encouraging sign, civic leaders said.
+Still, Trump's willingness to provide tax breaks and other incentives for employers is an encouraging sign, said one Elkhart business leader.

 "If we have to wait for President Trump to come to Elkhart it may take a while.
 But if he says here are some tools, we can figure out how to use them," said Kyle Hannon, president of the Greater Elkhart Chamber of Commerce.

 Others are counting on Trump to take greater steps.
-Employers will continue to shift work overseas until he rewrites trade agreements, raises tariffs and adds other protections, labour leaders said.
+Employers will continue to shift work overseas until he rewrites trade agreements, raises tariffs and adds other protections, labor leaders said.

 "We're going to need to hold Trump to his word to save American workers' jobs across the country," said Wayne Dayle, who as regional director for the United Steelworkers union in Indianapolis represents employees at the Carrier plant.

-(Reporting by Nick Carey in Elkhart, Indiana and Andy Sullivan in Washington, additional reporting by Mike Stone in Washington; editing by Soyoung Kim and Grant McCool)
+(Reporting by Nick Carey bin Elkhart, Indiana and Andy Sullivan in Washington; Editing by Soyoung Kim and Grant McCool)